mddemarie/Foodsaving-Documentation/foodsaving-backend-code-guide.md

 	The type [CharField](https://docs.djangoproject.com/en/1.11/ref/models/fields/#django.db.models.CharField) says that it stores a string.
 That string could be maximal as long as defined in the file settings.py under `DESCRIPTION_MAX_LENGTH`.
 The entry can be saved even if the comment field is `blank`.

-2. __serializers.py__
+2. __serializers.py__ The models we created in models.py are python objects.
+But these are not very useful in the internet – so we convert them to JSON objects with serializers.
+Our Feedback model has a FeedbackSerialzer which inherits a lot of functions from ModelSerializers.
+But there are also new functions like `validate_about`.
+This validator checks if a user is allowed to give feedback about a certain pickup.

+3. __permissions.py__ Another possibility to check if something is allowed are permissions.
+They are imported to (and used in) `api.py`.

+4. __api.py__ The api defines how the data stored in the database can be accessed.
+The used methods (like `GET`, `CREATE` or `JOINED`) are described in the capter _03 Server and Swagger_.

+	Instead of normal `Views` we use mostly hole `ViewSets` which allow to combine the logic for a set of related views.
+Havea look on the class `FeedbackViewSet`.
+You will notice that most methods (like `GET`) are not defined there but in a imported [mixin](http://www.django-rest-framework.org/api-guide/generic-views/#mixins).

+5. __factories.py__ In a Factory you can create sample data used be the tests.

+6. A folder with __tests__ The test coverage of the project is very good and [Circle CI](https://circleci.com/) will answer in angry red if you try to push untested code.

+	Have a look on the class FeedbackTest in `test_feedback_api.py`.
+First we create all data we need in the setUpClass.
+Then we test stepp by stepp if the our expected result is `assertEqual` to the actual result.
+(The chapter '01 Setup' explains how to run the tests in the shell.)

-7. A folder with __migrations__ (You don't have to care about them a lot here.
-They are generated automatically when you run `python manage.py makemigrations` in the shell with docker active.)
+7. A folder with __migrations__: You don't have to care about them a lot here.
+They are generated automatically when you run `python manage.py makemigrations` in the shell with docker active.

-8. A folder with tests
+Plase also have a look on the used urls in _config/urls.py_ and on the archive functions in _foodsaving/history_.